BethanyJep/Make-Code-Documentation/README.md

 MakeCode supports the following learning methods and languages:

-- An **interactice simulator** which provides students with immediate feedback on how their program is running and makes it easy to test and debug their code.
+- An **interactive simulator** which provides students with immediate feedback on how their program is running and makes it easy to test and debug their code.

 - A **Block Editor** which can be used by students new to coding to construct programs.
 Colored blocks which can be dragged and dropped onto a workspace are used in this case.